fhalde/fhalde.github.io/content/posts/dowhy.md

 In our example, the same latency alert can have two different action items: investigate a release or accommodate more traffic.
 Rolling back a healthy deployment won't make the campaign go away.
 Adding capacity might help, but you're paying for the regression.

-Causal attribution could help choose the right action.
+Causal attribution could help automations choose the right action.

 #### Manageable on-calls and better postmortems